mbr/elm-extras/README.md

 An experimental library.
 Do not use.

-Collects various tidbits of elm code reused across project that is either too small for its own library or has not found a proper home yet.
+Collects various tidbits of elm code, reused across projects, that are either too small for their own library or have not found a proper home yet.

 ## Example use